slikts/concurrency-glossary/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/slikts/concurrency-glossary/master/logo.svg?sanitize=true" width="400" height="136" alt="Concurrency Glossary"></p>

 This is an informal top-level overview of terms used in concurrent computing.
-The motivations are to provide a unified resource on a topic of wide relevance, to disambiguate overloaded terms and to aid natural understanding by contextualizing certain terms more broadly than their conventional meanings.
+The motivations are to provide an unfragmented resource on a topic of wide relevance, to disambiguate overloaded terms and to aid natural understanding by contextualizing certain terms more broadly than their conventional meanings.
+The indended audience are programmers and students of programming languages.

-🚧 Work in progress
+🚧 *Work in progress; criticism welcome*

 # Layers of abstraction